 Online & Campus Based - Visit Website

-Vanderbilt University's Pediatric Nurse Practitioner - Acute Care program is a groundbreaking specialty designed for experienced RNs seeking advanced pediatric care expertise.
-The intensive program prepares nurses to provide comprehensive, family-centered care for critically ill children up to age 21.
-Students complete 560 clinical hours, gaining robust experience in acute care settings.
-With a curriculum integrating the latest nursing education standards, graduates are equipped to excel in pediatric emergency departments, ICUs, and specialized clinics.
-The program boasts an impressive certification exam pass rate significantly above the national average, ensuring graduates are well-prepared for high-stakes pediatric acute care roles.
+Vanderbilt University's Pediatric Nurse Practitioner - Acute Care program is a hybrid graduate program designed for experienced RNs seeking specialization in acute pediatric care.
+This intensive program focuses on comprehensive, family-centered care for critically ill children up to age 21, requiring 560 clinical hours in acute care settings.
+The curriculum integrates current nursing education standards, preparing graduates for roles in pediatric emergency departments, ICUs, and specialized clinics.
+The program boasts a high certification exam pass rate above national averages.
+As a master's level program, entrance exam requirements should be verified with admissions, though none are explicitly mentioned as not required.

 BSN to MSN - Pediatric Nurse Practitioner - Primary Care (Primary Care)